Skip to content

 According to Dr. Daniel Vigil, clinical professor at the David Geffen School of Medicine at UCLA, if you find yourself with headaches or other symptoms, you may just be sensitive to caffeine or you’re dehydrated—nothing to do with your tea habit!

-Unique Health Properties
+Unique Health Benefits

 The unique health property found in teas but not in any other beverages is the high flavonoid content.
 And guess what?
 It's an excellent source of hydration!
 It is also an antioxidant that can help you flush toxins out of your body.
 In short, aside from being a healthy fluid, green tea also contains additional health benefits compared to other fad caffeinated drinks.